jackyzha0/quartz/docs/features/explorer.md

 - Removing table of contents: remove `Component.Explorer()` from `quartz.layout.ts`
   - (optional): After removing the explorer component, you can move the [[table of contents | Table of Contents]] component back to the `left` part of the layout
 - Changing `sort`, `filter` and `map` behavior: explained in [[#Advanced customization]]
+- Change the content of the Explorer: by default it is populated by the file hierarchy (`files`), but it can also be populated by tags (`tags`).
 - Component:
   - Wrapper (Outer component, generates file tree, etc): `quartz/components/Explorer.tsx`
   - Explorer node (recursive, either a folder or a file): `quartz/components/ExplorerNode.tsx`